kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 If the ratio is wrong, then you are heading toward disaster.

-If you eat a chocolate bar three times a day or a mountain of rice during breakfast, lunch and dinner, your organs will eventually fail.
+If you eat a chocolate bar three times a day or a mountain of rice during breakfast, lunch, and dinner, your organs will eventually fail.

 In the same way, if you spend more time with activities that give you entertainment, both your career and finances will fail.

-Just like the human body where one system fails, the whole body dies.
+Just like the human body, where one system fails, the whole body dies.

-Failing to get a reputable source of income, hurts your relationships, family, mental well being, self-confidence, friendships, spiritual life, health, happiness and more.
+Failing to get a reputable source of income hurts your relationships, family, mental well-being, self-confidence, friendships, spiritual life, health, happiness, and more.

-I learned a few interesting things from the shows that I've seen but I regret spending too much time.
+I learned a few interesting things from the shows that I've seen, but I regret spending too much time.

 I regret watching the shows over and over again.

-Not everyone can earn a living from having an encyclopedic knowledge on Naruto, Star Wars and a bunch of old computer games.
+Not everyone can earn a living from having an encyclopedic knowledge of Naruto, Star Wars, and a bunch of old computer games.

 Some can, but not everyone.

-### Time Is Money..
-That's True
+### Time Is Money - That's True

 When I reached the point that I earned dollars per hour, I began to realize that my time had value.